• Skip to primary navigation

 A bowl of canned green beans, bacon, onion and other ingredients for sweet and sour green beans.

-• Canned green beans – the ultimate convenience food, canned vegetables can be just as nutritious as fresh because canning preserves the nutrients.
+• Canned green beans – either regular cut or french-style, are the ultimate convenience food.
+Canned vegetables can be just as nutritious as fresh.

 • Water chestnuts – add a pleasing crunch and earthy flavor.
 You can find them already sliced in the Asian section of your grocery store.